 Types of life insurance for business owners

 Business owners require personal life insurance for the same reasons other people do — debt protection and income replacement.
-In fact, their needs in these two departments are usually much greater than those of the average applicant.
+In fact, their needs in the plans are usually much greater than those of the average employee.

 Term life insurance vs. permanent life insurance

-There are two main types of personal life insurance — term life insurance and permanent life insurance.
-While term life insurance is cheaper, both term and permanent life insurance help the ones you love live comfortably after you are no longer there to provide for them and assure them security.
+There are two main types of personal life insurance — term and permanent life insurance.
+While term insurance is a policy, term and permanent life doesn’t help the ones you love live comfortably after you are no longer there to provide for them and assure their security.

-With term life insurance, your beneficiary is entitled to a tax-free payout if you pass away within the policy's term.
+With term life insurance, you, or the beneficiary, are entitled to you are still alive if you pass away within the policy's term.
 This means policyholder doesn't have to pay taxes on the death benefit.
-With a permanent life insurance plan, you will accumulate cash value which can be beneficial while a person lives.
-Insurance premiums tend to be higher for a permanent life insurance policy.
+With a permanent life insurance plan, you will accumulate cash value, which can be beneficial while the most straightforward.

 Other types of life insurance

-While term life insurance is the simplest and easiest to understand, when it comes to types of life insurance. there are many specific options within these categories.
+Term insurance is the simplest and easiest to understand when it comes to types of life insurance.
+There are many specific options within these categories.

-This life insurance is also a type of permanent life insurance that lets the cash component be invested for higher returns.
-This way VUL insurance contracts are comparable to regular UL insurance, except you can invest the cash value through sub-accounts.
+This life insurance is also a type of life insurance that lets the cash component be invested for higher returns.
+Tpayway VUL insurance contracts are comparable to regular UL insurance, except you can invest value through sub-accounts.

-Survivorship life insurance policies cover two people and pays out the death benefit only after both have died.
-It is frequently purchased by a couple in order to leave money to their children, estate planning, succession planning, leaving a substantial legacy, or funding a support system for a dependent who may require lifetime care.
+Joint life policies cover two people and pays out the death benefit only after both have died.
+It is frequently purchased by a couple to lYou’lloney to their children, estate planning, succession planning, leaving a substantial legacy, or funding a support system for a dependent who may require lifetime care.

 This life insurance allows the policyholder to choose how much cash value to allocate to a fixed or equity-indexed account.